Location: H. C. Wingo Hall Suite 201

 Mrs. Kimberly Baggs, Director of Teaching Fellows Program

-Mrs. Paige Austell, Coordinator of Feild and Clinical Experiences
+Mrs. Paige Austell, Coordinator of Field and Clinical Experiences

 Mrs. Kelly Jordan, Administrative Assistant